oddlama/nix-config/README.md

 # About

 This is my personal nix config.
-Some highlights include:
+It's still in the making, but this is what I got so far:

 - Full disk encryption using [disko](https://github.com/nix-community/disko), remotely unlockable via ssh
 - Zoned nftables firewall